Practical Nursing (LPN)

-The most qualified applicants who are residents of a community college district or participating in a cooperative agreement with Carl Sandburg College will be given preference for admission/ readmission.
-It is the nursing applicant’s responsibility to ensure that all requirements are met by the established deadlines.
-Nursing deadlines, guidelines, and policies apply equally to all students.
+The most qualified applicants who are residents of the Carl Sandburg College District or of community college districts involved in a cooperative agreement with Carl Sandburg College will be given preference for admission/readmission into the nursing programs.

 ALL APPLICANTS MUST APPEAR IN PERSON AT CARL SANDBURG COLLEGE FOR AN APPOINTMENT WITH A NURSING ADVISOR.
 Be sure to make an appointment early in the process.